Gaps labeling theorem for the Bubble-diamond self-similar graphs: Introduction

 In Section~\ref{sec-spectralDeci}, we apply a technique common in analysis on fractals called the \textit{spectral decimation method} to relate the spectra of the Laplacians $\Delta_{\ell,b}$ via iteration of a rational function $R_b$ and show $\Delta_{\infty,b}$ is the Julia set $\mathcal{J}(R_b)$.
-This method has a long history~\cite{Rammal1984,RammalToulouse1983,BajorinVibration3Ngasket2008,BajorinVibrationSpectra2008,KigamiBook2001,BellissardRenormalizationGroup,ShimaFukushima1992,ShimaPreSierpinski1991,BobBook2006}.
-The spectral decimation function $R_b$ is computed to be a cubic polynomial with critical points in the basin of attraction of $\infty$, so by Theorem~13.1(2) of~\cite{Brolin1965} its Julia set is totally disconnected and Lebesgue measure zero. $R_b$ coincides with the spectral decimation function for the \textit{$pq$-model} investigated in~\cite{ChenTeplyaev2016} (with $p=\frac{b}{b+1}$ or $p=\frac{1}{b+1}$), so the spectrum of $\Delta_{\infty,b}$ coincides as a set with that of the Laplacian in the \textit{$pq$-model}; nevertheless, their spectral types are different.
+This method has a long history~\cite{Rammal1984,RammalToulouse1983,BajorinVibration3Ngasket2008,BajorinVibrationSpectra2008,KigamiBook2001,BellissardRenormalizationGroup,ShimaFukushima1992,ShimaPreSierpinski1991,BobBook2006,Cao2022}.
+The spectral decimation function $R_b$ is computed to be a cubic polynomial with critical points in the basin of attraction of $\infty$, so by Theorem~13.1(2) of~\cite{Brolin1965} its Julia set is totally disconnected and Lebesgue measure zero. $R_b$ coincides with the spectral decimation function for the \textit{$pq$-model} investigated in~\cite{ChenTeplyaev2016} (with $p=\frac{b}{b+1}$ or $p=\frac{1}{b+1}$), so the spectrum of $\Delta_{\infty,b}$ coincides as a set with that of the Laplacian in the \textit{$pq$-model}; nevertheless, their spectral types are different, with pure point spectrum possibly mixed with singularly continuous spectrum, see Theorem~\ref{thm:purepointSpectrum} and Theorem~\ref{prop:sc}.
+This is a rare spectral feature previously observed only in the case of the Sierpinski gaskets, in which setting the proofs are much more complicated~\cite{Teplyaev1998,quint}.